coder/docs/getting-started/intellij.md

 ## Step 1: Log in and connect Coder to your Git provider

-In this step, you'll log into Coder and connect and authenticate with your Git provider.
+You'll log into Coder in this step and connect and authenticate with your Git provider.
 This will allow you to do things like pull repositories and push changes.